IIIF/website/source/index.md

 ## Great for researchers

-Researchers need to be able to **access** high quality images, **examine** them closely, and **share** their work with collaborators.
-IIIF helps this work by providing easy access to large images from multiple repositories, with viewing and annotation tools to aid research and presentation.
+You need to **access** high-quality images, **examine** them closely, and **share** your work with collaborators.
+IIIF enables easy viewing of large images from multiple repositories, with comparison and annotation tools to aid research and presentation.
+Learn more.

 ## Efficient for developers

 Publish once, use often!
-When you adopt the framework, you can easily serve your digital objects to your own site, or to sites using IIIF anywhere in the world--all while giving users a high-quality viewing experience for multiple file types.
+When you adopt the framework, you can easily serve digital objects to your own site, or to sites using IIIF anywhere in the world--all while giving users a high-quality viewing experience for multiple file types.
+Learn more.

 ## Powerful *and* practical for leaders

-We’re all in this game because we want to share knowledge and collections as widely as possible.
-If we can do it cost-effectively, we’re doing good work.
-IIIF is being adopted the world over by world-leading institutions, and serving billions of digital objects online without vendor lock-in and with strong open-source and community-driven ethics.
-[Join the IIIF Consortium today]({{ site.url }}{{ site.baseurl }}/community/consortium/join/) as publishers of your collection objects, code contributors, or voting members.
+It's your goal to share knowledge and collections as widely as possible.
+IIIF is being adopted by global leading institutions as a cost-effective way to serve billions of digital objects online without vendor lock-in and with strong open-source, community-driven ethics.
+Learn more.

 ---